School of Languages, Literacies & Translation | Main Campus

 Spanish

-The foreign language courses offered by the School of Languages, Literacies and Translation can be taken by students as option or compulsory courses or to fulfil the number of units required for graduation.
+The foreign language courses offered by the School of Languages, Literacies and Translation can be taken by students as optional or compulsory courses or to fulfil the number of units required for graduation.
 Students are not allowed to register for more than one foreign language course per semester.
 They must complete at least two levels of a foreign language course before they are allowed to register for another foreign language course.
 However, students are not required to complete all four levels of a foreign language course.

-LAE 100 - Spanish Language I
+LAE100 - Spanish Language I

 Spanish Language I (LAE100) is designed for learners without prior knowledge of the Spanish language.
 It is an introduction to the Spanish language, Spanish-speaking countries and their culture.
 At the lowest level of generative language use, learners will learn typical Spanish pronunciation and acquire basic vocabulary as well as grammatical structures related to everyday communication.
 By the end of the course, learners will be able to initiate and respond to simple statements concerning immediate needs or very familiar topics; e.g. form simple sentences and expressions about themselves, the people they know and their neighbourhood.
-Grammar areas covered include personal pronouns and present tense of regular and irregular verbs.
+Grammar areas covered include personal pronouns and the present tense of regular and irregular verbs.

-LAE 200 - Spanish Language II
+LAE200 - Spanish Language II

-LAE 300 - Spanish Language III
+LAE300 - Spanish Language III

-Spanish Language III (LAE300) concentrates on expanding reading, listening, writing and speaking skills, while developing the more advanced aspects of Spanish grammar.
-While mastering complex sentence structures, learners will be able to identify and use a variety of low-intermediate sentence patterns that will enable them to enhance their interaction skills, comprehension of conversations, and essay writing abilities.
-Topics include daily activities, Spanish and Latin American cities, leisure and hobbies.
+Spanish Language III (LAE300) concentrates on expanding reading, listening, writing and speaking skills while developing the more advanced aspects of Spanish grammar.
+While mastering complex sentence structures, learners will be able to identify and use a variety of low-intermediate sentence patterns that will enable them to enhance their interaction skills, comprehension of conversations, and essay-writing abilities.
+Topics include daily activities, Spanish and Latin American cities, leisure, and hobbies.
 Grammar areas covered include comparisons, reflexive verb forms and the past tense.

-LAE 400 - Spanish Language IV
+LAE400 - Spanish Language IV

 Spanish Language IV (LAE400) is the final level of the Spanish language series.
 Learners will review and expand their lexical and grammatical knowledge of the Spanish language, as well as their cultural knowledge of Spanish-speaking countries to attain proficiency at the lower intermediate level.
 They will be able to communicate with more accuracy and complexity in oral and written Spanish, in both informal and formal situations.
 Topics include Spanish history, travel, weather and future plans.
-Grammar areas covered include the past, imperative and future tenses.
+Grammar areas covered include the past, imperative, and future tenses.
 Upon completion of the course, learners will be eligible to register for the international examination DELE A2 (Diplomas of Spanish as a Foreign Language, Level A2).

 School of Languages, Literacies & Translation